JhordyCaceres/crud-bootsfaces/README.md

 # crud-bootsfaces
-"CRUD" basic in JSF with framework of design BootsFaces
+Basic "CRUD" in JSF with BootsFaces design framework